Skip to main content

 Duck & ducklings

-It’s time that women in the church have a radical change of mind about leadership.
+It’s time that women in the church radically change their minds about leadership.

-Every follower of Jesus is called to influence others spiritually (Matt.
+Jesus calls every believer to influence others spiritually (Matt.
 28:18-20), and influence is leadership.
 We are here on earth to become more like Jesus so that others see him in us and are attracted to follow him.
 Such leadership makes a difference in the lives of those within our sphere of influence, and God highly values it.
 When we choose to become a spiritual influence—whether to one child, our family, our co-workers, or our friends—we lead in the best and highest sense of the word.

-The responsibility to encourage and challenge other believers and those around us is leadership, but it is also servant hood.
+The responsibility to encourage and challenge other believers and those around us is leadership, but it is also servanthood.
 Jesus describes God’s type of leader is a servant-leader.
-When we love our neighbors, act that out in tangible ways, and speak of our love for Christ, we have made a huge difference in someone’s life.
+When we love our neighbors, act that out in tangible ways, and speak of our love for Christ, we make a huge difference in others’ lives.
 We serve and lead at the same time, just as this momma duck does with her ducklings.
 If we see ourselves only as servants and not leaders, we risk minimizing our roles and not realizing the impact that God wants to make through us.

-Do you find yourself believing that you aren’t making a difference because your responsibilities are behind the scenes?
+Do you believe that you aren’t making a difference because your responsibilities are behind the scenes?
 Do you feel that only those who plan events or preach or teach are leaders?
 It’s time to adjust your thinking.
 Influencing someone else into life-change is a major leadership task.
-God has brought friends, family, co-workers, and neighbors onto our paths so that we make a difference.
+God has brought friends, family, co-workers, and neighbors onto our paths so that we influence them.

 You are a leader.
 Believe it!